Computing Curriculum

 • a practical curriculum that seeks every opportunity to apply theoretical knowledge to real world contexts.

-• a relevant and diverse curriculum that will expose students to current thinking and practice.
+• a relevant and diverse curriculum that will expose pupils to current thinking and practice.Ā

-• a challenging and engaging curriculum that encourages student to solve problems independently
+• a challenging and engaging curriculum that encourages pupils to solve problems independently

 • a curriculum which fosters a love of learning and a clear development of skills, allowing our team to share and model their passion for their subject